Cat's Cradle

 Cat's Cradle is a satirical postmodern novel, with science fiction elements, by American writer Kurt Vonnegut.
 Vonnegut's fourth novel, it was first published on March 18, 1963, exploring and satirizing issues of science, technology, the purpose of religion, and the arms race, often through the use of morbid humor.
+The novel was nominated for the Hugo Award for Best Novel in 1964.

 Synopsis

 Background

 The first-person everyman narrator opens the novel with "Call me Jonah.
 My parents did, or nearly did.
-They called me John", though neither name appears again throughout the novel.
+They called me John," though neither name appears again throughout the novel.
 The narrator is a professional writer who frames the plot as a flashback set in the mid-20th century, when he was planning to write a book called The Day the World Ended.
 He describes his concept for that book as an account of what people were doing on the day of the atomic bombing of Hiroshima.
 Throughout, he also intersperses meaningful as well as sarcastic passages and sentiments from an odd religious scripture known as The Books of Bokonon.
 Most of the events of the novel occur before the narrator was converted to his current religion, Bokononism.